mitmedialab/HCU400/README.md

 To obtain access to the audio source, please complete the [request form](https://docs.google.com/forms/d/e/1FAIpQLSfN5kBzMlnmbpaE59LjJU7yYW1kOdkaTN1KDupneyoUEVQLCw/viewform?usp=sf_link).
 You will have access upon completion.
 The authors of the work can be reached at resenv-audio@mit.edu with further questions.

+# Memory Game Data

+For the memory game data that accompanies this dataset, please see the [HCU400-Memory-Game-Data repo](https://github.com/mitmedialab/HCU400-Memory-Game-Data).